rowanmanning/rowanmanning.com/content/weeknotes/98/index.md

 # ---------------------------
 title: "Week 98: Dark Void"
 date: 2022-09-11T18:30:00+01:00
-description: "A week of new prime ministers, new monarchs, birthday drinks, AI-generated images, a holiday in Wales, and long walks."
+description: "A week of new prime ministers, new monarchs, new leaks, birthday drinks, AI-generated images, a holiday in Wales, and long walks."
-tags: ["Work", "Social", "Holiday", "Walking"]
+tags: ["Work", "Social", "Holiday", "Walking", "House"]

 # Weeknote display
 # ----------------